dojo/docs/quickstart/data/usingdatastores/fetchmultiple.rst

 .. js ::

   var pantryStore = new dojo.data.ItemFileReadStore({ url: "pantry_items.json" });
-  //Define a callback that fires when all the items are returned. var gotList = function(items, request){
+  // Define a callback that fires when all the items are returned. var gotList = function(items, request){
     var itemsList = "";
     dojo.forEach(items, function(i){